 More often than not in the South of England, you are met with “no’s”, red tape, and a very strict set of social rules that are almost always adhered to.
 That seems to not be the case in the North.
 While the story is more than just about a set of bowls, they truly represent so much that I hadn’t felt in England before.
 Trust, kindness, and the humanness to recognise there are things in life that truly matter more than sticking to the social norms.

-Have you lived in the North of England?
+Have you tried living in the North of England?